 Warmer weather means summer barbecues, but did you remember to thoroughly clean your grill before storing it away last year?
 If you didn’t, your secret is safe with us.
 However, you’ll want to deep-clean your grill before firing it up.

 This is probably already on your to-do list, but landscaping is especially important for keeping your home in working order and also protecting it from pests.
-Be sure to trim back branches and shrubs, so they don’t touch your gutters and windows—especially ones with air conditioner units in them.
+Be sure to trim back branches and shrubs, so they don’t touch your gutters.
 Keep up with mowing and weeding to ensure your home’s curb appeal is always at its best.

 ✔ Deck Maintenance

 What better way to enjoy summer than on a deck with a chilled beverage?
 Trick question: There is no better way!
 If you already have a deck and haven’t prepped it for summer hangouts, now’s the time to do it.
 For natural wood decking, maintenance will likely include pressure washing and resealing solutions.
 However, for lucky homeowners with composite decking, maintenance will require very little sweat and tears.

 By following this summer maintenance checklist, you’re sure to start your summer off on the right foot—giving you peace of mind knowing that your home is in prime condition and ready for hot, sunny days.
 If you find yourself wanting to tackle a larger project, like a deck installation or bathroom remodel, turn to the experts at Tundraland; we’d love to help you out!
 Feel free to contact us today to learn more about our home improvement services.